vivekh99/podium_test_case_suite/README.md

 How to execute:
 ===================
-    -This code can be executed in your machine's terminal by running `python3 podium_challenge.py`
+    This code can be executed in your machine's terminal by running python3 podium_challenge.py
-    -However, before running, make sure to have installed the bs4 library using `pip3 install beautifulsoup4`
+    However, before running, make sure to have installed the bs4 library using pip3 install beautifulsoup4
-    -pip is a command used to install python libraries
+    pip is a command used to install python libraries

-    -If you want to run this code directly in VS Code, you will need to download openSSL which can be found here https://slproweb.com/products/Win32OpenSSL.html, in addition to the download of the bs4 library.
+    If you want to run this code directly in VS Code, you will need to download openSSL which can be found here https://slproweb.com/products/Win32OpenSSL.html, in addition to the download of the bs4 library.